“Why not?” asked Nakayama’s Hurricane. “Why shouldn’t Lucille pull the Chain? We’ve got that white fox! Let’s send her to the Galaxy Zephyr!”

 “Iya!”
 Nakayama flew around Lucille’s Wheel.
-Evaluating the bulge totally remedied, she released the white wing and returned it to robot.
+Judging the bulge to be totally remedied, she released the white wing and returned it to the robot.
 “I need her.
 I need Faith.
 I have a plan which guarantees we rebuild Earth’s population as accurately as possible.”

 “I don’t even know how our original plan was supposed to work,” admitted her Hurricane.
 “Why do you need Faith?”

 “Life is too unruly for its principal components to converge near me.
-Some aspects will surely isolate themselves and hide.”
+Some aspects will surely isolate themselves and hide.
+They will even be aggressive toward the notion of rejoining humanity.”
 Nakayama loaded herself into the Mountain like an iron ball into a cannon.
 “I can’t survey the desert alone.
 I need someone else to search our Hurricane Planet.”
 Nakayama used inconceivable methods to select an instant in her torus of timelines.
 “Fire!”

 As she dove, Nakayama noticed much had changed.
 The islanders now lived across all three islands, even the barren sandy one.
 Atop the main island she saw a white-walled monastery.
 She landed beside a great gray stone statue.